 Greg made a name for himself by throwing a few things in his backpack and leaving for China in 2006.
 He had 10 days notice to get his affairs in order.
 He spoke not a word of Mandarin and had no idea where the city of Changchun was located.
-He left on a 90 day contract for which he wouldn't be paid (a tryout).
-Four years later at the Vancouver Olympic games his women's Short Track National Speed skating team dominated the podium winning 7 gold medals and he gave the Chinese press a full interview in Mandarin.
+He left on a 90 day contract.
+Four years later at the Vancouver Olympic games his women's Short Track National Speed skating team dominated the podium winning 7 gold medals.

 Peter is a former Muay Thai and Kickboxing competitor.
 He has dedicated his life to the art of 8 limbs.
 Throughout his career Peter amassed 53 fights, winning 7 titles, and accumulated a wealth of athletic experience.
 Being a martial artist helped him reach levels of personal achievement he never thought possible.

-Transitioning into personal training was a fabulous step for Peter.
+Transitioning into a Performance Coach was a fabulous step for Peter.
 His passion and level of enthusiasm is contagious.
 His professional goal is to help individuals reach levels of greatness they never thought achievable.